 Prior to Healthvision, Russell served as CEO of TriSyn Group, a core banking applications-software provider focused on serving the top 100 banks in the U.S. There, he was responsible for launching the company as a standalone entity after its acquisition from Computer Associates.
 In addition, he has over time served as a board director for many public and private companies, including Adams Golf, HomeCareHomeBase, Vero Software, Data Innovations and RogueWave.
 Russell has been both a public- and private-company CFO, primarily in the software sector, for InConcert, InterWorld and Adams Golf.
 He also worked with CheckFree, D&B Software, Sales Technologies and Xerox.

 Russell earned a BA in economics from Johns Hopkins University and an MBA from Vanderbilt.
-He is a board member and trustee for Cooks Children’s Hospital in Fort Worth and serves on the Vanderbilt School of Business Alumni Board of Directors.
-He is also a board member for the Michael E. Nozik Foundation in Rochester, NY, which raises funds to send deserving children to Camp Seneca Lake in the Finger Lakes of western New York.
+He is a board member and trustee for Cooks Children’s Hospital in Fort Worth and a board member for the Michael E. Nozik Foundation in Rochester, NY, which raises funds to send deserving children to Camp Seneca Lake in the Finger Lakes of western New York.